Skip to main contentSkip to main navigation

 OCC Helps You Finish

 Whichever program you choose, your key moment is finishing it.
 Sometimes, the many responsibilities you juggle may throw you off course.
-Or finding the right externship may be a challenge.

-Program Options
+Explore Program Options

 Associate Degree

-Continuing Education
+Community Education

-• Special courses are taught by experienced Healthcare administration faculty members to provide in-depth insight into areas like nursing home operations, health labor practices, facility and personal management, and more.
+• Special courses are taught by experienced Healthcare Administration faculty members to provide in-depth insight into areas like nursing home operations, health labor practices, facility and personal management, and more.

 • OCC’s focus on support and success connects students with academic and personal counseling, personalized transfer planning, and more.